 Thus, the chemistry of this century is expected to be largely driven by noncovalent interactions and it was timely to establish a general/regular series of International Conferences on Noncovalent Interactions (ICNI), the first one of which was inaugurated on 2-6 September 2019 in Lisbon.

 Further editions within this series will be followed every two years, in odd number years, thus avoiding competition with other major series of conferences, i.e., the ICOMC and ICCC, which are being held in even years (2014, 2016, 2018, etc.).
-The 2023 edition is already planned to take place in Moscow, Russian Federation.
+Owing to the consequences of the ongoing sanitary global crisis, further ICNI conferences will be rescheduled during the meeting of the IAB that is planned during ICNI-Strasbourg.

 We are thankful to all International Advisory Board members representing Europe, Asia, Africa Oceania and America for their support and suggestions.